shamamaafeef2003/Convo_ai_by_syeda-shamama-afeef/Readme.md

 MIT License

-Copyright (c) 2025 Syeda Shamama Afeef
+Copyright (c) 2025 Pathan Afnan Khan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal